 [PDF] 1960.
 Communicative mandible-snapping in Acrididae (Orthoptera).
 Science 132 (3240): 152-153.

 [PDF] 1960.
 Sound communication in Orthoptera and Cicadidae.
 In: Lanyon WE, Tavolga WN, editors.
 Animal Sounds and Communication.
 Washington D.C.: American Institute of Biological Sciences, p 38-92.
+[Original version included 5 sets of songs on a phonograph record.]

 [PDF] 1960.
 Allochronic speciation in field crickets, and a new species, Acheta veletis.
 Evolution 14(3): 334-336.
 (R.D.
 Alexander and R. Bigelow).